Post

 I’ve been working on OSS projects for almost 15 years now.
-Things are simple in the beginning - you’ve got a single project, no users to worry about and all the time and the focus in world.
+Things are simple in the beginning - you’ve got a single project, no users to worry about and all the time and the focus in the world.
 Things changed quite a bit for me over the years and today I’m the maintainer of a couple of dozen OSS projects in the realms of Emacs, Clojure and Ruby mostly.
+Some of them even happen to have many users!

 People often ask me how I manage to work on so many projects, besides having a day job, that obviously takes up most of my time.
 My recipe is quite simple and I refer to it as “burst-driven development”.
 Long ago I’ve realized that it’s totally unsustainable for me to work effectively in parallel on several quite different projects.
 That’s why I normally keep a closer eye on my bigger projects (e.g. RuboCop, CIDER, Projectile and nREPL), where I try to respond quickly to tickets and PRs, while I typically do (focused) development only on 1-2 projects at a time.